anutays/TeasingGame/README.md

 2. MessageBox - Window with text.
 Stops the program.
 After pressing the button, the program continues to work.

-3. Change opacity - Changes the opacity of the window.
-If it is 0%, the icon will disappear from the taskbar.
+3. Visible window - Enable or disable visibility of the main window.

 4. Change wallpaper.